LuisFerchx/ExpensesControlV2/DOCKER_DEPLOYMENT.md

 # Docker Deployment Guide for Django AdminLTE

-This guide explains how to deploy the Django AdminLTE application on Ubuntu using Docker.
+This guide explains how to deploy the Django AdminLTE application on Ubuntu using Docker with SSL support for `exmanager.flimboo.com`.

 ## 🚀 Quick Start